(1) (Atom) For the Intel chip, see

 electron.

 Since the days of ancient Greece, the atom was considered "the" smallest element of matter and indivisible, which is what "atomic" means.
-However, in the 1960s, we discovered that the nucleus was made up of more particles, which were named quarks and leptons.
-Perhaps some day, we will find those particles made up of even more particles in our never ending quest to discover what we are really made of.
+However, in the 1960s, we learned that the nucleus is made up of more particles, named quarks and leptons.
+Perhaps some day, we will find even more particles in our never ending quest to discover what we are really made of.
+For an enlightening description of matter and the atom, see